Focus Area

 Impact includes:

-• Every $1 of Private Sector Window funding leverages $6.5 of private sector funding.
+• Every $1 of Private Sector Window funding leverages roughly $6.5 of private sector funding

 GAFSP Private Sector Window is supported by the following development partners: Australia, Canada, Japan, the Netherlands, the United Kingdom, and the United States.

-IFC and the Government of Canada are partnering to address market gaps created by the global food security crisis.
+IFC and the Government of Canada have partnered to address market gaps that create food insecurity.
 The Canada Facility for Resilient Food Systems (FRFS), established in 2023, focuses on key strategic pillars for agribusiness including food security and nutrition; inclusive development; and sustainability and climate as business drivers.
-The facility supports projects aligned to IFC’s Global Food Security Platform (GFSP), a $6 billion financing facility to strengthen the private sector's ability to respond to the surging levels of food insecurity and help support food production, in both lower and middle income countries.
+The facility supports projects aligned to IFC’s Global Food Security Platform (GFSP), a $6 billion financing facility to strengthen the private sector's ability to respond to food insecurity and help support food production, in both lower and middle income countries.
 FRFS includes a focus on crosscutting priorities such as climate-smart agriculture and agtech, gender, and nutrition, with support open to both investment and advisory projects.

 Core focus areas include: